 Queen Sugar Cast: Who is in it?

-The cast of ‘Queen Sugar’ includes Rutina Wesley as Nova Bordelon, the eldest of all the Bordelon children.
-She is a journalist, activist, and herbal healer; Dawn-Lyen Gardner as Charlotte “Charley” Bordelon West, the second of the Bordelon children.
-She is a half sibling to Nova and Ralph Angel.
-She is also a sports manager.
+The cast of ‘Queen Sugar’ is led by Rutina Wesley as Nova Bordelon, the eldest of all the Bordelon children, who is a journalist, activist, and herbal healer.
+Dawn-Lyen Gardner plays Charlotte “Charley” Bordelon West, the second of the Bordelon children, who is also half sibling to Nova and Ralph Angel and a sports manager.